andrewmcloud/consimilo/README.md

 (println (:query-hash results)) ;;returns the minhash of the query.
 Utilized to calculate similarity.
 ```

-Querying a forest with a file
+Querying a forest with a file:

 ```clojure
 (def results (consimilo/query-file my-forest k Fileobj))